VitalinaKuzmenko/chat-next/README.md

 # Chat

 This page was created for educational purposes.
 It is a chat where user can Read, Create, Update and Delete messages.

+## 📡 Technologies used

-Technologies used: Next.js, React, Glitch Api, TailwindCSS, TypeScript.
+Next.js, React, Glitch Api, TailwindCSS, TypeScript.

 ## ⭐️ Features